TEAM INFORMATION & RESOUCES

 CHAMPIONSHIP ELIGIBILITY

-Championship slots are available to eligible teams that are pre-qualified or who have earned their slot based on their performance during the 2026 season.
-The new regional advancement model assigns teams points based on the awards won and robot performance at a given event.
+Championship slots are available to eligible teams that are pre-qualified or have earned their slot based on their performance during the 2026 season.
+The new regional advancement model assigns teams points based on the awards they win and their robot's performance at a given event.

-At this year’s Buckeye Regional, “Merit-based” qualifying slots will be issued to the following teams at the time of their award or tournament win…
+At this year’s Buckeye Regional, “Merit-based” qualifying slots will be awarded to the following teams upon their award or tournament win.

 The FIRST® Impact Award Winner;